saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 ```

-Illustrating move semantics using a struct:
+The following illustrates the move semantics using a struct:

 ```rust
 fn main() {